kateliev/TypeRig/README.md

 ## Web

-The core package runs in the browser via Pyodide.
-The **TR Glyph Viewer** (`Web/GlyphViewer`) loads TypeRig modules directly from GitHub at runtime, stubs the proxy and FL-dependent init files, and exposes the full core API to a live Python editor on an HTML canvas.
+The core package also runs in the browser via Pyodide.
+The **TR Glyph Viewer** (`Web/GlyphViewer`) loads TypeRig modules from GitHub at runtime, stubs the FL-dependent parts, and gives you a Python editor on an HTML canvas.
+Still rough around the edges.

 ## License